Table of Contents

-After deciding which parts to print in what color for the OpenRC F1 car project, I used my CR10S for the black parts and my CR10 Mini for the orange parts.
-Saves me having to swap filament around!
-I used the recommended settings stated on the site and used that the whole way through the printing process.
+After deciding which parts to print in what colour for the OpenRC F1 car project, I used my CR10S for the black parts and my CR10 Mini for the orange parts.
+It saves me having to swap filament around!
+I used the recommended settings stated on the site and used them the whole way through the printing process.
 My first part to print was the chassis of the OpenRC F1 car project.
 This took me a couple of attempts to do as it had warped from the bed due to it being a flat part.
 Adding some brim to the print seemed to hold it well even though a little warping in places but still functional.

-All of the parts for the OpenRC F1 car project are printed and its now ready for assembly.
-I purchased all the nuts, bolts and bearings via eBay, along with some clear and white backed decal paper.
+All of the parts for the OpenRC F1 car project are printed and it is now ready for assembly.
+I purchased all the nuts, bolts and bearings via eBay, along with some clear and white-backed decal paper.